PennCIS233/Practical-HW2/README.md

 - `address_to_approve` (bytes): 32-byte address that creator wants to approve/disapprove
 - `is_user_approved` (bytes): “yes” if creator wants address to be able to vote, “no” if the creator wants address to not be able to vote

-#### User Voting Logic:
+#### 1.6 User Voting Logic:

-Implement `on_vote`, a function that is called when the txn sender/user votes.
+**TODO:** Implement `on_vote`, a function that is called when the txn sender/user votes.
 The logic in this sequence properly casts a user's vote and updates the local and global states accordingly.

-`on_vote` variables:

-- choice (int): Index for option the sender/user wants to vote for

-STEP 1: Check that the election isn't over and that user is allowed to vote using get_sender_can_vote.
+- Check that the election isn't over and that user is allowed to vote using get_sender_can_vote.

-STEP 2: Check using `get_vote_of_sender` to check if the user has already voted.
+- Check using `get_vote_of_sender` to check if the user has already voted.
 If so, return a 0.
 Otherwise, get the choice that the user wants to vote for from the application arguments.

-STEP 3: Update the vote tally for the user's choice under the corresponding global variables.
+- Update the vote tally for the user's choice under the corresponding global variables.

-STEP 4: Record the user has successfully voted by writing the choice they voted for to the user's "voted" key to reflect their choice.
+- Record the user has successfully voted by writing the choice they voted for to the user's "voted" key to reflect their choice.
 Make sure that the vote choice is within index bounds of the vote options.

+`on_vote` variables:

+- choice (int): Index for option the sender/user wants to vote for

 ### Clear State Program

-Implement the `clear_state_program()` function, which handles the logic of when an account clears its participation in a smart contract.
-Just like the `close_out` sequence, ensure the user clears state of program before the end of voting period and remove their vote from the correct vote tally.
+**TODO:** Implement the `clear_state_program()` function, which handles the logic of when an account clears its participation in a smart contract.
+- Just like the `close_out` sequence, ensure the user clears state of program before the end of voting period and remove their vote from the correct vote tally.

 ## Step 2 - Implement the smart contract deploy script

-In the deploy script, you will implement functions that are used to interact with the smart contract and deploy the voting contract in the `main()` function.
+In the deploy script, you will deploy the voting contract using an ApplicationCall transaction in `create_app` and complete the `main()` function.

-Smart contracts are implemented using `ApplicationCall` transactions.
-These transaction types are as follows:

-- `NoOp` - Generic application calls to execute the `ApprovalProgram`.
-- `OptIn` - Accounts use this transaction to begin participating in a smart contract.
-Participation enables local storage usage.
-- `DeleteApplication` - Transaction to delete the application.
-- `UpdateApplication` - Transaction to update TEAL Programs for a contract.
-- `CloseOut` - Accounts use this transaction to close out their participation in the contract.
-This call can fail based on the TEAL logic, preventing the account from removing the contract from its balance record.
-- `ClearState` - Similar to `CloseOut`, but the transaction will always clear a contract from the account’s balance record whether the program succeeds or fails.

-Step 1: Implement the `create_app`, `opt_in_app`, `call_app_approve_voter`, `call_app`, `delete_app`, `close_out_app`, and `clear_app` functions using the types of transaction application calls mentioned above.

-Refer to this link for specific transaction calls for the application methods mentioned above: https://developer.algorand.org/docs/get-details/dapps/smart-contracts/frontend/apps/.

-Step 2: Implement `deploy_create_app`.
+**TODO:** Implement `deploy_create_app`.
 First, compile the approval and clear state programs to TEAL assembly, then to binary.
 Create the application and the application arguments which should include a list of election parameters you defined previously as global variables: `election_end`, `num_vote_options`, `vote_options`.

-Step 3: Implement the `main()` function where you initialize the algod client and define absolute election end time fom the status of the last round.
+**TODO:** Implement the `main()` function where you initialize the algod client and define absolute election end time fom the status of the last round.
 Deploy the application and print the global state.

+### Test smart contract using `simple_tests.py`

+Test your smart contract functions by running the testing script simple_tests.py.
+Feel free to add your own tests as the ones we have provided are not comprehensive.
+We only test that basic functionalities are working, namely the creation and initial variable setup, two users opting in, the creator correctly approving two users, approved users being able to vote, and closing out the app.

 ## Step 3 - Frontend Logic: `AlgoHandler.js`